ergodefi/blog-repo/content/posts/2-bitcoin-pt2-p2pkh-tx.md

 tx_out2.script_pubkey = output2_script # adding script_pubkey to output 2
 ```

-#### The placeholder for digital signature (previous transaction locking script)
+#### The placeholder for script_sig

-So far, we have created 2 identities, the input and outputs, and the locking scripts for the outputs.
-The only thing we are missing is the unlocking script or digital signature (script_sig) for the input.
+So far, we have created 2 identities, the input and outputs, and the locking scripts for the outputs, known as script_pubkey.

+The final piece of puzzle we need to is the unlocking script, or the script_sig.
+The unlocking script has 2 parts: (1) the digital signature; and (2) the unhashed public key.

+We generated the public key in Part 1, and now must generate the digital signature.
+But, there is a problem.

-However, there is a problem.
-You see, the script_sig is generated by signing the hash of the entire transaction, which we are still building.
+You see, the digital signature is generated by signing the hash of the entire transaction, which we are still building.
 So it seems we have a catch 22 on our hands.
+How can we get generate the digital signature when it requires the entire transaction to do it?

 Fortunately, the Bitcoin protocol has a rule that solves our issue.
-Bitcoin requires that we replace the encoding of the script_sig (which we don't have) with the script_pubkey from the previous transaction's corresponding output (which we can find).
+It requires that we replace the script_sig (which we don't have) with the script_pubkey from the previous transaction's corresponding output (which we can find).

 What is the script_pubkey from the previous transaction?
 You can find it by going back to the [previous transaction](https://www.blockchain.com/btc-testnet/tx/6707af5c6d5257067c969fcf7f875e6ad9ad3143e3025f8c391683b23cff9c24).
-With the OP_CODES expressed, it looks like the highlighted below.
+With the op_codes expressed, it looks like the highlighted below.

 ![img](/images/prev_tx_script_pubkey.png)